dapr/dapr/docs/decision_records/api/API-005-state-store-behavior.md

 * Actions supports two flavors of optimistic concurrency: first-write wins and last-write wins.
 First-write wins is implemented through ETag.
 * User code can express concurrency intention with a *config* annotation attached to a request.
 See **Config annotation** for details.
 * Future version of Actions may support call throttling through application channel.
+* We'll choose last-write wins as the default.

 ### Consistency model

 * Actions supports both eventual consistency and strong consistency.
 * Actors always use strong consistency.
+* We'll choose eventual consistency as default for services other than actors.

-### Transactions
+### Actor Transactions

-* Actions-compatible state stores shall support ACID transactions.
+* Actions-compatible Actor state stores shall support ACID transactions.
 * Actions doesn't mandate specific transaction isolation level at this point.
 However, when deemed necessary, we can easily add those to **Config annotation** as needed.

 ### Config annotation